feruz0502/rsschool-cv/cv.md

 ### About Me

 I am 22 years old.
-I am a 3rd year student.
+I am a 3rd year student at TUIT.
 I just started learning programming and I love it.

 ___